amitanilkulkarni/iitm-thesis-template/readme.md

 - Download the zip file.
 Extract it somewhere. `cd` to the folder where you extracted it.

-- Copy the `iitmdiss` directory to `/usr/share/texmf/tex/latex/`.
-Note that on some distributions, the destination may be different.
+- Copy the `iitmdiss` directory to the latex template directory.
+  Note that on some distributions, path may be different.

-  (on Archlinux, it is `/usr/share/texmf-dist/tex/latex/`.
+	- For Archlinux:

-  `sudo cp -r iitmdiss /usr/share/texmf/latex/`
+	`sudo cp -r iitmdiss /usr/share/texmf-dist/tex/latex/iitmdiss/`.

+	- For Ubuntu:
+  	`sudo cp -r iitmdiss/ /usr/share/texlive/texmf-dist/tex/latex/iitmdiss`

 - Run `texhash` to refresh file name database.